 Department of Philosophy Faculty Meeting Agenda Tuesday, April 7th, 2015, 3:30 p.m., Savery 408 1.
 Chair's Updates a.
 New Staff Member b.
 STSS Certificate c.
 Events i.
 Colloquia ii.
 Peter Singer Book Talk - April 10, 7:00 p.m., Varsity Theater iii.
 Fictions Conference - April 17-18 iv.
 Rainer Forst - Katz Lecturer - April 28-May 1 v.
 Philosophy of Social Science Roundtable - May 8-10 vi.
 End of Year Party - June 6 vii.
 Graduation - June 12 2.
 Graduate Student Matters a.
 Admissions b.
 Masters...
 Read more

 The Certificate in Science, Technology and Society Studies is recruiting its first cohort of STSS students this Spring!
 Graduate students of good standing in any program at the University of Washington are eligible to apply.
 We invite all interested graduate students and faculty to join us for an information session on April 22nd, and for a more celebratory launch reception (and information session) on May 29.
 Here are the details; mark your calendars!
 STSS...
 Read more

-Purchase your own legendary department "PHILOSOPHY I'm in it for the Money" t-shirt!
-The t-shirts with the department logo and slogan come in blue, olive or gray, and hats in white, taupe and gold cost $12.
-We also have t-shrts with only the department logo in citrus green, white, gold and oatmeal, plus short-sleeved t-shirts cut for...
+It is spring time and the perfect moment to purchase a Philosophy Department hat to keep the sun and rain out of your eyes!
+Purchase your own legendary department "PHILOSOPHY I'm in it for the Money" t-shirt or hoodie.
+Spring is the season of layers!
+T-shirts with the department logo and slogan come in blue, olive or gray, and hats in white, taupe, or gold cost $12.
+We also have t-shirts with only the department logo in citrus green, white, gold, or oatmeal, plus short-sleeved t-shirts cut for...
 Read more